zacanger/niddesa/text/generated-translations/cullaniddesa/23-chinese-amazon.md

 Fourth product [Completed].

-The description of the rhino horn is complete.
+The description of the rhinoceros horn is complete.

 "Aydor, Shemalereh, and Fullounagh and